Watchers Council – Infirmary – Moments Later

 With as much speed as she could muster, Faith brought her knee hard into Long’s abdomen.
 She went down hard, emitting a loud groan of pain that drew all attention to the spot.
-In the process Faith might have fallen too, but Norman steadied her.
-He moved quickly, pulling Faith to the front entrance.
-He pushed the glass double door open and came to a halt in front of a wall of plastic.
+In the process, Faith might have fallen too, but Norman steadied her.
+He moved quickly, pulling her to the front entrance.
+He pushed the glass double doors open and came to a halt in front of a wall of plastic.

-Faith let go of Norman and turned to close the door they’d just passed threw.
+Faith let go of Norman and turned to close the door they’d just passed through.

-"We’re sealed in," Faith gasped through labored breaths as she struggled to hold the door in place.
+“We’re sealed in,” she gasped through labored breaths, as she struggled to hold the door in place.

 “Don’t,” yelled one of the hazmat behind the glass door.
 “You’ll expose everyone.”